Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 State regime type matters when exploring human rights and human rights law commitment.
 Democracies are more likely to ratify key human rights treaties (Simmons, 2009) and generally intend to comply with them (Chayes & Chayes, 1993; Simmons, 2009).
 When non-democracies ratify human rights treaties, they “seldom keep their promise” of compliance (Von Stein, 2016).
 Though we know that autocracies do participate in international human rights law through commitment and other legal actions following ratification (Boyes et al., 2024; Comstock & Vilán, 2024), treaty participation may be entirely strategic on the part of non-democracies.
 Such states may only ratify treaties to signal their resolve to domestic opposition groups (Hollyer & Rosendorff, 2011).

-While there exists robust research on the relationship between regime type and international treaty ratification and compliance, we know much less about what democratic backsliding means for human rights law engagement.
-However, existing research on regime transitions, human rights compliance, and commitment are informative for our expectations.
+Existing research on regime transitions, human rights compliance, and commitment is informative for our expectations about backsliding states and legal engagement.
 Regime transition matters along several important fronts.
 Regimes transitioning toward democracy, or democratizing, are more likely to use the international human rights regime as a means of legitimation (Moravcsik, 2000), including through treaty commitment (Comstock, 2021).
 Though new democracies are more likely to commit to broad human rights conventions more quickly, they are also more hesitant to commit to human rights treaties with more demands (Dai & Tokhi, 2023).
 Regimes transitioning away from democracy—or experiencing democratic backsliding—are found to repress human rights more.
 Davenport (1999), for example, finds that the transition towards autocratization has a significant and positive impact on repressive behavior while democratization promotes more open governance.
 The strength of domestic democratic institutions, in particular, is important for these findings (Hill & Jones, 2014).
 Meyerrose (2020) argues that if IOs promote some domestic institutions but not others, backsliding can occur when domestic executives are empowered above other institutions.
 In examining democratic backsliding and human rights more specifically, Adhikari et al. (2024) find strong statistical support that democratic backsliding harmed human rights.
 The authors found that the degree or intensity of backsliding along with the length of the backsliding period contributed to further chances of human rights violations.
 Ginsburg (2019) suggests that international and regional courts may be a means for activists to resist the spread of national-level democratic backsliding.
+Mechkova et al. (2017) caution against interpreting democratic backsliding as too extensive of a trend, noting that most liberal and electoral democracies that declined were unlikely “to collapse so fully that it becomes an autocracy” (165).
+Rather, democratic character remains, at least in part, in these states experiencing democratic backsliding wherein the “normative power of democracy remains relatively strong” (168).

 During times of crises, states may have different motivations about protecting their reputation and signaling transparency to both domestic and international audiences.
 Transparency about human rights can come in many forms, including clear websites, information about policy, and navigable institutions (Creamer & Simmons, 2013).
 Transparency can be a dimension of institutional design in international law (Bianchi & Peters, 2013) that impacts compliance with human rights law through increasing the understanding of norms and expectations (Chayes & Chayes, 1993), and can shape the perception of international institutions and governments during times of crises (Bruemmer & Taylor, 2013).
 In the context of international disasters, there has been an increasing push to provide information about the disaster and government response, though transparency is often provided only when a certain threshold of severity is reached (Riccardi, 2018).